Ubigi vs Lotsotravel: How to Pick in 2026 (NTT Backing, Laptop eSIMs, and a Europe Pricing Trap)

 - USA, Asia, and extended Europe pricing runs 20-50% higher than Lotsotravel

-- Europe plan split (standard vs. extended) adds booking risk — UK not included in standard
+- Europe plan split adds booking risk; the UK is not included in the standard tier

 - Email-only support with slow response times; no in-app chat or WhatsApp